apache/pulsar/site2/docs/deploy-bare-metal.md

 sidebar_label: Bare metal
 ---

+> ### Tips
+>
-> Single-cluster Pulsar installations should be sufficient for all but the most ambitious use cases.
-If you're interested in experimenting with Pulsar or using it in a startup or on a single team, we recommend opting for a single cluster.
-If you do need to run a multi-cluster Pulsar instance, however, see the guide [here](deploy-bare-metal-multi-cluster.md).
+> 1. Single-cluster Pulsar installations should be sufficient for all but the most ambitious use cases.
+If you're interested in experimenting with
+> Pulsar or using it in a startup or on a single team, we recommend opting for a single cluster.
+If you do need to run a multi-cluster Pulsar instance,
+> however, see the guide [here](deploy-bare-metal-multi-cluster.md).
+>
+> 2. If you want to use all builtin [Pulsar IO](io-overview.md) connectors in your Pulsar deployment, you need to download `apache-pulsar-io-connectors`
+> package and make sure it is installed under `connectors` directory in the pulsar directory on every broker node or on every function-worker node if you
+> have run a separate cluster of function workers for [Pulsar Functions](functions-overview.md).

 Deploying a Pulsar cluster involves doing the following (in order):